JaccoGritter/Zoo-OOP/README.md

 If newBorn the year of birth will be the current year and number of eggs will be equal to zero (if bird)

 Moved JavaScript to external file

+Created start/pause button to be able to (re)start and pause time